catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 As we write more tests,
 we're starting to run into some of the problems with our `if __name__ == "__main__":...` strategy:

-- the boilerplate is annoying and it's easy to forget to add a test
+- the boilerplate is annoying and it's easy to forget to add a test. then when that test would fail, you will never know.
 - if you have lots of tests & want to break them into multiple files, you now have to run all these other files too
 - if one test breaks it immediately exits with an `AssertionError` and now you don't know what else broke